allibear17/Legend-of-Zelda-Location-Tracker/README.md

 Changelog

+Alpha 3.5a
+- Added some lines to show the segmented sections of 5-9.
+Blue lines are solid, green lines (just one in lv9) are one way doors.

 Alpha 3.5
 - Added two more marker types: Triforce, Magical Sword, Map, and Compass.
 - Changed the map for lv 3.
 Added the staircase item room, so it can be